Our 2 in 1 waterproof jacket in Ventile and Climashield

 Since it is a 100% cotton fabric, we are light years away from a "plastic" rendering of a technical polyester fabric.

-Cotton will age and patina beautifully, and it's common for high-end heritage/vintage/workwear brands to use Ventile for trenches, parkas, jackets and even safari jackets.
+Cotton will age and patina beautifully, and it's common for high-end heritage/vintage/workwear brands to use Ventile for trench coats, parkas, windbreakers and even safari jackets.

 The cotton aspect makes this piece easily integrated into everyday outfits, unlike a technical material reserved for the outdoors.

-The birth of Ventile is very romanticized, and the version relayed almost everywhere is not the most accurate.
+The birth of the Ventile is very romanticized, and the version relayed everywhere is not the most accurate.
 I conducted the investigation for you:

-The best-known "official" story is this, short version: it's a fabric invented to allow English plane pilots to survive in icy water during the Second World War .
+The "official" story, the best known, is this, short version: it is a fabric invented to allow English airplane pilots to survive in freezing water during the Second World War .

 This is what is repeated, almost word for word, by the vast majority of brands that use Ventile (example here , here too , there again , and there too ), in the three lines reserved for the description of the material.